 A lessee that applies this practical expedient will account for any change in lease payments resulting from the COVID-19 related rent concession in the same way it would account for a change that is not a lease modification, i.e., as a variable lease payment.

-The amendment applies to annual reporting periods beginning on or after June 1, 2020.
-Earlier application is permitted.
+The amendment is effective for annual reporting periods beginning on or after April 1, 2021.
+Early adoption is permitted.